MehbubRashid/git-github-experiences/README.md

 Now we can checkout to new-branch-name and test our code.

 After we are done testing and checking, we are finally good to merge the PR.
 We will do it locally too.
 First we need to merge this new-branch-name with out local master branch.
-It will always a good idea to ```git pull``` everytime before merging anything to local master.
+It is always a good idea to ```git pull``` everytime before merging anything to local master.

 ```